clux/magic-forest/README.md

 Using `Set` in the `reduce` is an option, but this caused my node to dump core after using all my heap memory.

 #### Go
-This version feels very similar to python.

-There's a similar type of hack to sort and deduplicate an array, here using a map with throwaway values instead to force it out of key uniqueness.
-It's probably not super optimal, and it's also kind of cheating by deduplicating earlier than all other languages (in the creation phase).
-Not sure if abusing comparables like this is a common practice, but all other googled solutions for this were too large to consider.
+Relatively straight-forward implementation straightened out by [@jas2701](https://github.com/jas2701).
+Converts into set equivalents (maps with comparable keys) near the end rather than using a sort dedup and probably suffers a bit for it.

-The explicit filters functions having to be inlined everywhere makes this solution the ugliest one of them all.
-It's vastly faster than any of the scripting languages though.
+The explicit filters functions having to be inlined everywhere makes this solution quite verbose, but it is faster than all but the super serious compiled languages.

 #### C++
 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.